Gambling in India: Legality and legislation

-Legalisation

-Despite the existing prohibitive legislations, there is extensive illegal gambling throughout the country.
+Despite the existing prohibitive legislation, there is extensive illegal gambling throughout the country.
 The Indian gambling market is estimated to be worth US$60 billion per year, of which about half is illegally bet.
-According to the Indian National Newspaper, the chief executive officer for the International Cricket Council (ICC) said he was in favour of legalising betting in sports.
+According to the Indian National Newspaper, the chief executive officer of the International Cricket Council (ICC) said he was in favor of legalising betting in sports.
 He believes the illegal funds profited are through underground bookies that used the money to fund terrorism and drugs.
 Several Indian institutions have suggested that betting should be regulated and taxed.
-These include the Committee on Reforms in Cricket in 2015, the Law Commission of India in 2018 and court judgements from the Supreme Court.
+These include the Committee on Reforms in Cricket in 2015, the Law Commission of India in 2018, and court judgements from the Supreme Court.
 Many Indian professionals, as well as online forums, have urged the government to introduce legal but regulated gambling in India to bring the gambling economy out of the grip of mafia and underground dons.

-The Public Gambling Act of 1867 - An Act to provide for the punishment of public gambling and the keeping of common gaming houses in India.
+The Public Gambling Act of 1867 is legislation aimed at addressing the regulation and penalization of public gambling activities as well as the operation of common gaming houses within India.